Cholangiocarcinoma: The Basics

 To guide treatment, cholangiocarcinoma is "staged."
 This stage is based on

-Stages range from stage I (smallest, most confined tumors) to stage IV (tumors that have spread to other parts of the body, also called metastatic cancer).
+Stages range from stage I (smallest tumors) to stage IV (tumors that have spread to other parts of the body, also called metastatic cancer).
 The stage and type of cholangiocarcinoma will guide your treatment plan.

 Often, these treatments are used:

-- Surgery which removes the whole tumor is the only way to cure this cancer.
+- Surgery that removes the whole tumor is the only way to cure this cancer.
 The type of surgery depends on how big and where the tumor is.